jhenesiscornito/FINALS-MCQ/README.md

 pyinstaller --onefile --windowed --add-data "img/guide.PNG;img" --add-data "exam_gui.py;." --add-data "file_handler.py;." --add-data "login_gui.py;." main_app.py
 ```

+## LIMITATION
+There's a limitation on this project it only detects 1 bold answer on the excel file.

 ## Known Issues
 There's a bug when changing icon via PyInstaller.
 As a workaround, you can use Resource Hacker to change the icon of the exe file.
 You can download Resource Hacker from
 [here](https://www.angusj.com/resourcehacker/).